 Rajasthan conjures up images of maharajas and palaces and is regarded as one of the most colourful and exciting states in all of India.

 Your tour commences in Delhi, an incredible city with many hidden delights.
-Your ‘Arabian night’ fantasies will come alive as you experience a camel ride across the sand dunes in the Thar Desert.
+Experience a camel ride across the sand dunes in the Thar Desert.
 In Jodhpur visit one of Rajasthan’s most magnificent forts, Mehrangarh Fort.
-A cruise on Udaipur’s enchanting Lake Pichola will enthral you as you feast your eyes on the panoramic vistas.
+A cruise on Udaipur’s enchanting Lake Pichola will enthral you as admire the panoramic vistas.
 The highlight for some will be a visit to Ranthambore National Park (January to May only), one of the prime examples of Project Tiger’s conservation efforts in Rajasthan.
 In Agra, view the majestic Taj Mahal as the sun is rising and learn the story behind the conception and construction of this beautiful monument.
-During your Rajasthan Panorama tour you will have the opportunity to stay in perfectly restored heritage hotels many of which were once royal palaces, forts or wealthy family estates.
+During your Rajasthan Panorama tour you will have the opportunity to stay in perfectly restored heritage hotels, many of which were once royal palaces, forts or wealthy family estates.

 With so much on offer, we look forward to welcoming you on this magical tour of Rajasthan, an unparalleled destination.

 Fly with Singapore Airlines to Delhi for an overnight stay.
-Darwin passengers may depart one day earlier.
+Adelaide and Darwin passengers may depart one day earlier.